bernardtse/python-api-challenge/README.md

 # python-api-challenge
-WeatherPy and VacationPy: API Data Retrieval and Visualisation
+WeatherPy and VacationPy - API Data Retrieval and Visualisation

 ## Contents